turingschool/backend_mod_1_prework/section4/reflection.md

 Again, I would like to understand how classes represent themselves in a database.

 I would also like to discuss the various formatting options used in class definitions with a seasoned senior developer.
 I'd like to hear someone's thoughts and opinions on the pros and cons of the many options.
 For example, what is better, using an initializer or just defining instance variables one by one in the code stack?
 Is it better to use instance methods or accessors for modifying instance variables?
+Is it better to use @ when referring to instance variables or .self?
 I understand these things are largely left to "developer preference", but I don't find that guidance to be helpful in terms of shaping my own opinion about why I should gravitate towards one syntactical option over another.